Pamasi/Pamasi/README.md

 - **Status**: Done.
 Find the code and documentation in the repository.

+### Project: Neuro-symbolic based sentence mathcing

+- **Description**: In the planning phase, this project will integrated prior-knowledge into a transformer-based encoder for sentence matching.

+- **Status**: Stay tuned for updates.

-### Project: Efficient GPT-2 inference
+### Project: Neuro-symbolic

-- **Description**: In the planning phase, this project will an efficient framework to use Generative Pre-trained Transformer(GPT) on low hardware resource.
+- **Description**: In the planning phase, this project will create an efficient framework to inference ours UAV-based Thermal Imaging detector based on Rust, even using ROS 2.

 - **Status**: Stay tuned for updates.